Warrant of Arrest in Rem

 We can help you file an answer to the Verified Complaint for Forfeiture in Rem against your seized U.S. Currency or other property.

-After you receive notice that the complaint for forfeiture was filed in the U.S. District Court, you only have 35 days from the time the notice was sent to file a Verified Claim in accordance with Rule G(5), of the Supplemental Rules for Certain Admiralty and Maritime Claims.
-You only have twenty (20) days thereafter to file an Answer or other responsive pleading to the Complaint.
+After you receive notice that the complaint for forfeiture was filed in the U.S. District Court, you only have 35 days from the time the notice was sent to file a Verified Claim following Rule G(5) of the Supplemental Rules for Certain Admiralty and Maritime Claims.
+You only have twenty (20) days to file an Answer or other responsive pleading to the Complaint.

 The Claim and Answer or other responsive pleadings must be filed with the Clerk of the Court in the appropriate United States District Court.
 The Claim must: